These are the principles behind the rules and policies of Ropecraft Event.

 We strongly discourage the casual use of hate speech, slurs or actions that may impose nonconsensual interactions.
 If your scene, language or conduct may provoke cultural taboos and negatively impact onlookers there is a reasonable expectation to proactively alert others so that they can exercise appropriate self-care.
 If you have questions or concerns before engaging in any extreme or cathartic play, contact a DM or a member of the Staff to ask first.

-At ROPECRAFT we come together to learn, share and enjoy ourselves in a shared space.
+At Ropecraft we come together to learn, share and enjoy ourselves in a shared space.
 It is important to be mindful that we are all responsible for fostering and maintaining a supportive and inclusive space for all participants.
-The role of Diversity & Accessibility Coordinator is a staff position intended to help this process and advocate for access needs and other circumstances.
 We ask all participants, when tying in close proximity in classrooms, please manage your space, bodies, rope and equipment to avoid impacting the learning experience of others.
 In the play spaces, do not monopolize hard points or other equipment.

 Mistakes & Intervention – ASKING FOR HELP

-ROPECRAFT provides the infrastructure for a Consent Rocks Crew to be on duty throughout the convention.
-This group is independent of ROPECRAFT staff and presenters in order to mitigate conflicts of interest, and in a situation where a member of the Consent Rocks Crew may have a conflict they will recuse themselves from the process.
+Ropecraft provides the infrastructure for a Peer Support Crew to be on duty throughout in-person conventions.
+This group is independent of Ropecraft staff and presenters in order to mitigate conflicts of interest, and in a situation where a member of the Peer Support Crew may have a conflict they will recuse themselves from the process.

 The Crew can be approached at any time by any attendee who is dealing with a consent incident.

 Their goal is to support, hear, and understand the people involved in the incident and connect them with resources that can reduce trauma, including but not limited to trauma counselors or law enforcement.
-ROPECRAFT supports the policy of Consent Rocks to not define or limit what constitutes a “consent incident” — every individual’s needs and experiences are different.
+Ropecraft supports a policy to not define or limit what constitutes a “consent incident” — every individual’s needs and experiences are different.

 That means that consent incidents may look like boundary violations, irresponsible use of cel phones, or behavior like bullying or coercion.
-Simply put: if an attendee feels a need to speak to someone, Consent Rocks is there to listen and try to help.
+Simply put: if an attendee feels a need to speak to someone, Peer Support is there to listen and try to help.

 We expect passionate engagement on this policy.
 If you have specific questions you would prefer to ask outside of the comments, you can always email [email protected] and we will do our best to answer you in a timely manner.